kimchi-project/ginger/docs/API.md

     * speed: Transfer speed being used by the adapter (eg. 1 Gbit, 2 Gbit, 4 Gbit, 8 Gbit, or more).
     * symbolic_name: HBA overview information.

+### Resource: Sensors

+**URI:** /plugins/ginger/sensors

+**Methods:**

+* **GET**: Get sensors data for devices on the system, including CPU temperatures, fan speeds, and hard disk temperatures.
+            This command uses lm-sensors, so it will return all sensor data located in sysfs files, or in the sensors.conf file, if it has been created by the system admin.

+            Note: The default unit for temperature is Celsius.
+This can be changed to Fahrenheit in ginger.conf.

+            Due to the large number of sensors in existence, and the user's ability to customize sensor names, the output will vary greatly from system to system.
+The only consistency will be the json items named 'sensors' and 'hdds'
+    * sensors: Each sensor or sensor group returned by 'sensors', depending on whether there are multiple sensors on a chip.
+For example, a CPU may return a package temperature reading (along with a min, max, critical, and alarm temps) and additional readings for each core.
+            If fan speeds are reported by lm-sensors, these will be returned as well.
+The last element of each device will be its unit, instead of appending a unit to each value.
+            Note: Power supplies may report a negative value, which is valid.
+    * hdds: The temperatures for disk drives in the system, returned by hddtemp.
+            These will be in the format { "/dev/sda":102.0 } for each drive.
+            The last item in the list will be a the temperature unit.